ivangfr/springboot-vault-examples/spring-vault-approle-mysql/README.md

 ## Shutdown

 - Go to the terminal where the application is running and pressing `Ctrl+C`
-- Stop the services present in `docker-compose.yml` as explained in [Shutdown](https://github.com/ivangfr/springboot-vault-examples#shutdown) section of the main README
+- Stop the services present in `docker-compose.yml` as explained in [Shutdown Environment](https://github.com/ivangfr/springboot-vault-examples#shutdown-environment) section of the main README

 ## Cleanup